canghel3/go-geoserver/README.md

 # GeoServer Go Client

-A GoLang library made to simplify interactions with [GeoServer](https://geoserver.org/), providing a straightforward and idiomatic way to talk to GeoServer’s REST API from your Go applications.
+A GoLang library made to simplify interactions with [GeoServer](https://geoserver.org/), providing an idiomatic way to talk to GeoServer’s REST API from your Go applications.

 ## Features